ShervilG/tech-bugs-and-tips/Redis Shiz/Redis-Channels.md

 # About
 ***
 Used as pub sub queues, where a single message is pushed to multiple subscribers.
-On one connection, you get one channel.
+On one connection, you can connect to multiple channels.
 (One REDIS instance typically can handle 10000 connections or 4 connections per memory MB, whichever is larger).

 # Advantages
 ***